FREQUENTLY ASKED QUESTIONS

 Please note that bachelor's and master's graduates are allotted 10 guest tickets.
 Plan accordingly.
 (There is the potential to claim up to three additional tickets.
 Further information about claiming additional tickets will be published when the commencement RSVP system opens in late February.)

-Graduates who completed their degree requirements in August and December 2014, winter 2015 MBA graduates, as well as candidates for graduation who expect to complete their requirements in spring 2015, will be invited to participate in the 2015 Adelphi Commencement.
+Graduates who completed their degree requirements in August and December 2014, winter 2015 MBA graduates, as well as candidates for graduation who expect to complete their requirements in spring 2015, will be invited to participate in Commencement 2015.

 After verifying your graduation status, if you're still unsure about your eligibility to walk at Commencement 2015, e-mail Commencement Services at email@example.com.